paul-hammant/tbd/content/vcs-features/index.md

 Git and Mercurial have a single point of checkout (Git's 'clone' operation) for the whole repository.
 There are no sub-directory checkouts for these two.
 All commits since that last 'pull' will be pulled down.
 This happens before the directory walk to determine what has changed locally.
-As such, that pull operation if very fast - there's no chit chat over the wire things, and the stuff on the server side was already zipped and pretty much ready for transfer.
+As such, that pull operation if very fast - there's no chit chat over the wire things, and the stuff on the server-side was already zipped and pretty much ready for transfer.
 This will be the case even for situations where a particular file has been changed a dozen times since you last pulled it down via a sync operation.
 You might think this is costly, but in practice, Git is incredibly fast.

 ### Commit/push speed

-Things are less unequal here between the tools we highlight as viable.
+Things are more equal here between the tools we highlight as viable.

 Subversion and Perforce send up deltas of changed files to the server.
 Some directory walking can slow this down.
 There is inevitably a lot of chit-chat on the wire for these operations.